PHASE 3 OF 7

 The Rule

-Every hackathon idea has one piece that could kill it.
-Find that piece and test it first.
-If the spike fails, pivot the idea before investing more time.
-If it works, you've just de-risked the entire project.
+Every idea has one piece that could kill it.
+Find it and test it first.
+If the spike fails, pivot before investing more time.
+If it works, the whole project is de-risked.

 Example Spikes